Better-Mistakes/beside-animation3/UPLOAD_TO_WEBFLOW.md

 - How to add `script.js` to Webflow Custom Code
 - How to configure the pulse animation
+- How to sync 10 heading elements with card changes
+- Complete animation timeline
 - Testing and customization options

 ---